node-red/node-red-node-test-helper/README.md

 ...
 ```

+Both [Mocha](https://mochajs.org/) and [Should](https://shouldjs.github.io/) will be pulled in with the test helper.
+Mocha is a unit test framework for Javascript; Should is an assertion library.
+For more information on these frameworks, see their associated documentation.

 ## Adding test script to `package.json`

 To run your tests you can add a test script to your `package.json` file in the `scripts` section.
-To run all of the files with the `_spec.js` prefix in the test directory:
+To run all of the files with the `_spec.js` prefix in the test directory for example:

 ```json
   ...